peteroupc/peteroupc.github.io/randomfunc.md

 - an **N-dimensional spherical shell** (a hollow ball), centered at the origin, with inner radius A and outer radius B (where A is less than B), generate a random point on the surface of an N-dimensional hypersphere with radius equal to `pow(RNDRANGEMinMaxExc(pow(A, N), pow(B, N)), 1.0 / N)`[^104].
 - a **cone** with height `H` and radius `R` at its base, running along the Z axis, generate a random Z coordinate by `Z = max(max(RNDRANGEMinMaxExc(0, H), RNDRANGEMinMaxExc(0, H)), RNDRANGEMinMaxExc(0, H))`, then generate random X and Y coordinates inside a disc (2-dimensional ball) with radius equal to `max(RNDRANGEMinMaxExc(0,Z*(R/H)), RNDRANGEMinMaxExc(0,Z*(R/H)))`[^105].

-> **Example:** To generate a random point inside a cylinder running along the Z axis, generate random X and Y coordinates inside a disc (2-dimensional ball) and generate a random Z coordinate by `RNDRANGE(mn, mx)`, where `mn` and `mx` are the highest and lowest Z coordinates possible.
+> **Example:** To generate a random point inside a cylinder running along the Z axis, generate random X and Y coordinates inside a disc (2-dimensional ball) and generate a random Z coordinate by `RNDRANGEMinMaxExc(mn, mx)`, where `mn` and `mx` are the highest and lowest Z coordinates possible.
 >
 > **Notes:**
 >